 Parallelization

-PhreeqcRM is designed for parallel reactions calculations where the user only needs to select the parallelization method at compile time and the number of used threads/processes at runtime.
+PhreeqcRM is designed for parallel reaction calculations, where the user only needs to select the parallelization method at compile time and the number of threads or processes at runtime.

 Operator-splitting in reactive transport calculations is ideally suited to parallelization because the reaction calculation for each cell is independent of all other cells.
 Thus, the reaction calculations for the cells can be distributed to multiple processors by using multiple threads, on a shared memory system, or to multiple processes, on a distributed memory system.
 By using preprocessor definitions (either USE_OPENMP or USE_MPI), PhreeqcRM can be compiled to use OpenMP, which enables multiple threads, or MPI, which enables multiple processes.
 For OpenMP the number of threads is defined when creating a PhreeqcRM instance.
 For MPI, the number of processes and the set of host computers are defined through arguments to mpiexec, the command that launches an MPI job.
 PhreeqcRM has been successfully compiled with OpenMP implementations for Windows® (Visual Studio® 2010/2012/2013) and Scientific Linux and with MPI implementations for Windows® (MSMPI from Microsoft®) and Linux (OPENMPI, version 1.5.4).